 DCDC Organizational Chart (PDF, New Window)

 Combating infectious diseases involves straightforward, non-controversial, science-based prevention and control efforts.
-Seven major DCDC activities respond to current challenges:
+Six major DCDC activities respond to current challenges:

 Branches and Programs